nicko170/wp-openid/README.md

 - The `email` claim from the ID Token to the `user_email` field on the user
 - The `preferred_username` claim from the ID Token to the `user_login` field on the user

-Id you have remapped the `email` or `preferred_username` claims, your mapping will be used for user matching, before falling back to `email` and `preferred_username` respectively.
+If you have remapped the `email` or `preferred_username` claims, your mapping will be used for user matching, before falling back to `email` and `preferred_username` respectively.

 If a user is not found, a new user will be created with the attributes as mapped in the Settings > OpenID page.